DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 #. *Hitting the 'Delete' or backspace key:*

     #.
 Hover over the Connector of interest.
-The Connector changes to a dashed line showing the direction of information flow.
+The Connector changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Connector.
 The Connector is highlighted.
     #.
 Hit the 'Delete' or backspace key on your keyboard.
 The Connector is removed from the Design Layout.

 #. *Via the Connector Information Panel:*

     #.
 Hover over the Connector of interest.
-The Connector changes to a dashed line showing the direction of information flow.
+The Connector changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Connector.
 A Connector Information Panel open in the 'right-hand panel' of the user interface.
     #.
 Select the 'Delete' button in the Connector Information Panel.
 The Connector is removed from the Design Layout.